Arstman/graph-rs/README.md

 Additionally, Device code interactive auth does not currently work in async code.
 We are working to address these issues in a post 2.0.0 release.

+Windows, Linux, and macOS is supported but testing for each platform is reccomended.

 ```toml
 [dependencies]
 graph-rs-sdk = { version = "...", features = ["interactive-auth"] }